-Rajasthan, the name brings to mind a kaleidoscope of images – colourful turbans, delectable food, warm people, royal palaces and grand forts welcome you wherever you go.
+Rajasthan, the name brings to mind a kaleidoscope of images – colorful turbans, delectable food, warm people, royal palaces and grand forts welcome you wherever you go.
 The majestic forts of this enchanting state are the truest symbol of its glorious past.
-They are not just sagas in stone but also a testament to the valour and indomitable spirit of the Rajputs, the mighty warrior clan.
+They are not just sagas in stone but also a testament to the valor and indomitable spirit of the Rajputs, the mighty warrior clan.
 But if there is one fort that personifies the spirit and grandeur of Rajasthan more than anyone else, it is the impressive and awe-inspiring Kumbhalgarh fort in Rajsamand district.

 It was Maharana Kumbha who undertook the construction of this architectural marvel in the 15th century, now a UNESCO World Heritage site.

 The winter months from November to February are perfect.
 The rainy season (July-August) is also a great time when the entire landscape is magically green and the weather is pleasant.

 |Status||UNESCO World Heritage Site|

 |Commissioned By||Kumbhakarna or Rana Kumbha of the Mewar kingdom|

 |Entry Fee||INR 10 for Indians, INR 100 for foreigners|